Free Range Chicken Eggs

 What do our chickens & ducks eat?

-Our chickens are offered free choice grain.
+Our chickens are offered a free choice all natural locally milled grain.
 They also eat bugs, grass, leaves & seeds that they forage.
 We provide them with our vegetable scraps as well during the growing season.
 During the fall we will move them to the vegetable fields so they can forage on any leftover plant material, fertilize our fields and keep the insect population down.

 How we raise our chickens & ducks

-Our Ducks are White Pekins, a dual purpose breed.
-We raise the females for egg layers and the males for meat.
+Our Ducks are White Layer Ducks similar to a Pekin duck.
 They have the freedom to go where they please on the farm, this is what free range means to us.
 We have a small pond at the bottom of one of ours fields and daily they trek down to it to swim, bath and lay on the shore in the sun.